IWAE-TIME/alpsim.github.io/content/install/_index.md

 #### Build notes

-The following combinations of `Boost`, Python and c++ compiler has been tested:
+The following combinations of `Boost`, Python and c++ compiler have been tested:
   - GCC 10.5.0, Python 3.9.19 and `Boost` 1.76.0
   - GCC 11.4.0, Python 3.10.14 and `Boost` 1.81.0
   - GCC 12.3.0, Python 3.10.14 and `Boost` 1.81.0